YannCebron/m68kplugin/docs/features/editor.md

 #### Show Used/Free Registers

-For text selection in editor.
+For current text selection in editor.

 ![Used registers](../assets/editor/used_registers.png)